 Pregnant and Nursing Cats Feeding Tips

 If you’re in an area with a high feral cat population and shelters forced to euthanize too many animals, you may consider getting the pregnant cat fixed before birth.
-This will be discussed more in-depth in a different post.

 Let’s go over this again, in short form this time!

 If you’re determined and committed to caring for a community cat colony, any cat food within your budget is perfectly acceptable.
 If funds are available, try to feed both wet and dry food with more meat protein, less corn fillers.
 Keep fresh, clean water available for the cats at all times.